Paradise

 ︎ Competition: 2016, 1st prize

-The Paradiesgarten is an artistic installation located in Wittenberg's city park, based on a design by architecture students from the Berlin University of the Arts.
-This design won first prize in the "Gates of Freedom" student competition for the "Cultural Gateway" category and was realized in an adapted form for the World Exhibition in Wittenberg in the summer of 2017.
+Paradiesgarten is an immersive installation situated in the city park of Wittenberg, conceived from a design by architecture students of the Berlin University of the Arts.
+Awarded first prize in the Gates of Freedom competition in the category Cultural Gateway, the project was realized, reimagined and expanded for the World Exhibition in Wittenberg in the summer of 2017.

 At the heart of the site, the "compost city" serves as both a central feature and a production facility, transforming organic waste into nutrient-rich, healthy soil.
 This compost follows a continuous cycle of decay and renewal, regenerating itself over time.
 Through natural decomposition, the compost’s interior reaches temperatures of up to 60°C. Water flows through pipes within the compost, heating up and then traveling visibly to the elevated Garden of Eden.